paigemoody/visual-scout/README.md

 ## Generate Grids

-This process will combine extracted frames in the `output/output_frames/` created in the previous step into sequential image grids (NxN collages), defaulting to 3x3.
+This process combines extracted frames in the `output/output_frames/` (created in the previous step) into sequential image grids (NxN collages,, defaulting to 3x3).
 Grid images are written to a newly created directory called `outputs/output_grids/` in a subdirectory named according to the input media file name.

 ### Usage